lekirito/lekirito/README.md

 ### Read a little bio about me

-- 🔭 I’m currently working on projects related to Artificial Intellgience
+- 🔭 I’m currently working on projects related to Artificial Intellgence
 - 👨‍💻 Don't worry.
 I also code a lot as well.
 - 📚 I’m currently learning more JavaScript FrontEnd Framework, Flutter and NodeJS (as well as probably Laravel in the near future)